DataONEorg/Education/_lessons/lessons/04_entry/index.md

 To analyze all these data using statistical software, and to make it much easier to understand by any user, these data will need to be organized in to a column for each variable.
 Therefore it essential that only one type of info be entered in to each column, and that spellings, codes, formats, etc. be consistent.

 ---
-# Recommended Practices
+## Recommended Practices
+.full-width[
-- Columns of data are consistent: only numbers, dates, or text
+* Columns of data are consistent: only numbers, dates, or text
-- Consistent Names, Codes, Formats (date) used in each column
+* Consistent Names, Codes, Formats (date) used in each column
-- Data are all in one table, which is much easier for a statistical program to work with than multiple small tables which each require human intervention
+* Data are all in one table, which is much easier for a statistical program to work with than multiple small tables which each require human intervention]

 ???